webcrafters/ng-basics-2021/README.md

 The component has a distinct background color, a small padding and no borders.

-If the content of FunComponent overflows, vertical scrolling should be possible.
+If the content of FunComponent overflows the content should scroll vertically.
+You know that the parent of the component will always be at least 200px high.
+Scrolling should only happen for the paragraphs, the title remains where it is when scrolling down the paragraphs.

 Test your component by placing it in a parent div of specific width and height.
+Use as many paragraphs as necessary to test the scrolling behavior.